 Any playthings and games go here, though this may not include items that require electrical components, such as video game consoles.
 This class also covers articles used for sports and gymnastics.

-This trademark class applies to meat directly along with many products derived from the animals used to make meat.
+This trademark class applies to meat directly, along with many products derived from the animals used to make meat.
 For example, eggs and milk also apply to this class.

 If your product is a staple of the American diet, it will fit here.
 There are many examples, including bread, pasta, coffee, and sauces.